If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Where Does the Name Absinthe Come From?

 The name for absinthe comes from Artemisia absinthium or the “grand wormwood” plant.
-Absinthe is distilled from wormwood, a plant native to Europe, North Africa and Asia.
-It contains a molecule thuyone” — a neurotoxin and GABA antidote that in high quantities can cause psychoactive effects like seizures, erratic behavior and even death — hence the spirit’s legendary reputation.
+Absinthe is produced by infusing a neutral grain spirit with wormwood, among other botanicals, similarly to how gin is produced.
+Wormwood is a plant that is native to Europe, North Africa and Asia.
+It contains the molecule thujone — a neurotoxin and GABA antidote that in high quantities can cause psychoactive effects like seizures, erratic behavior and even death — hence the spirit’s legendary reputation.

 Alcohol has well-known psychoactive effects such as euphoria, lowered inhibitions and drowsiness.
 However, whiskey, beer, wine, vodka and other popular types of alcohol don’t contain wormwood, which puts absinthe in its own category.